microbus-io/fabric/docs/tech/envars.md

 Applications created with `application.NewTesting` set a random plane to eliminate the chance of collision when tests are executed in parallel in the same NATS cluster, e.g. using `go test ./... -p=8`.

 This is an advanced feature and in most cases there is no need to customize the plane of communications.

+## Logging

+Setting the `MICROBUS_LOG_DEBUG` environment variable to any non-empty value causes the microservice to log debug messages.